UAV-Based 3D Spectrum Sensing: Insights on Altitude, Bandwidth, Trajectory, and Effective Antenna Patterns on REM

 \subsection{AFAR dataset}

-Fig.~\ref{fig:trajectories_all_5} presents the median RMSE results for TRPL with OK and SK.

 Fig.~\ref{fig:trajectories_all_5} presents the median RMSE results using TRPL with OK and SK for the experimental AFAR dataset.

 The experiments are arranged in ascending order of UAV altitudes, ranging from 21~m to 47~m.
 Notably, in this dataset, the GS was a UGV with an antenna height of approximately 1.5~m.
-The estimated shadow fading standard deviation $\sigma$ across these experiments exhibits a tri-phasic behavior: $\sigma$ initially decreases from 21~m to 28~m, increases at 37~m, and subsequently declines at 47~m.
+The estimated SF standard deviation $\sigma$ across these experiments exhibits a tri-phasic behavior: $\sigma$ initially decreases from 21~m to 28~m, increases at 37~m, and subsequently declines at 47~m.
 While these experiments utilized distinct 2D trajectories (as illustrated in Fig.~\ref{fig:trajectories_afar}), the significant fluctuations in $\sigma$ are predominantly attributed to the variations in UAV altitude rather than the specific horizontal paths.
 Interestingly, the reconstructed REM error trends do not strictly mirror the $\sigma$ profile, particularly at the 37~m and 47~m altitudes.
-This divergence occurs because higher altitudes result in stronger spatial correlation; consequently, the performance gains provided by OK and SK are more pronounced at these heights, decoupling the reconstruction error trend from the underlying environmental variance \(\sigma\).
+This divergence occurs because higher altitudes result in stronger spatial correlation; consequently, the performance gains provided by OK and SK are more pronounced at these heights, decoupling the reconstruction error trend from the underlying SF standard deviation \(\sigma\).